jakubczubak/ProdQ-API/README.md

    - **Username**: root@gmail.com
    - **Password**: root

-7. You can now explore the various features of INFRABOX.
+7. You can now explore the various features of ProdQ.
 8. To stop the application, run the following command:

    ```sh